andreasoie/neuralpedia/THEORY.md

 #### Does the combinations of layers and activation functions matter?

 This is highly dependent on what kind of neural network architecture being used.
+Regards to the combinations with batch normalization, we often use batch normalization immediately after a fully connected layer or convolutional layer, and before nonlinear activation functions.

 #### There seems to be a certain combination of layers, most frequently used - why is that?